 NVIDIA stock price rose by 1.2% on Wednesday as the US equities market rebounded after suffering a major drop in the past two days.
-NVDA stock was trading at $180, down sharply from the all-time high of $212.
+NVDA stock traded at $180, down sharply from its all-time high of $212.
 Still, technicals suggest that it may crash to $128 in the coming weeks as the earnings season continues.

 NVIDIA Stock Price Technical Analysis Points to a Crash

-The daily timeframe chart shows that the NVDA stock price peaked at an all-time high of $212 and then pulled back to the current $180.
+The daily timeframe chart shows that NVDA stock peaked at an all-time high of $212 and has since pulled back to its current level of $180.

-It has continued to underperform the broader stock market as the top indices like the S&P 500 and the Nasdaq 100 are hovering near their all-time highs.
-Other popular AI stocks like Adobe, Salesforce, and ServiceNow have all plunged recently.
+It has continued to underperform the broader stock market, while the top indices, such as the S&P 500 and the Nasdaq 100, are hovering near all-time highs.
+Other popular AI stocks, including Adobe, Salesforce, and ServiceNow, have all plunged recently.

-The chart shows that the stock has formed the highly bearish pattern known as the head-and-shoulders.
+The chart below shows that the stock has formed a highly bearish head-and-shoulders pattern.
 In this case, the head is at the all-time high of $212, while the shoulders are at $192.

 The stock is now nearing the neckline for this pattern at $170, which coincides with the lowest level in July, September, November, and December last year.